 Everywhere you look social media, lifestyle blogs and magazines are saying 50 is the new 40.
 I too have repeated that same sentiment, and may have even included the quote 50 is the new 40 on an inspiration board.
 Perhaps, it was because I spent my forties healing and rehabbing from my accident - and was hoping to "recoup" that lost decade, in my fifties.
 But we all know that you can not get back time, once it's passed.
-And I have to be honest - having spent a year at 50 I no longer believe 50 is the new 40.
+And I have to be honest - now being 50ish I no longer believe 50 is the new 40.
 50 is the NEW 50!! and I'm embracing 50 and creating the next chapter with more zest for life than I ever imagined possible.

 This article was inspired by a chat I had with 62 year old women at a Winners.
 She was trying to decide whether to treat herself to a pair of leopard print ankle boots, to celebrate her birthday.
 She was worried her son and family would think she was crazy.
 The ankle boots looked great with what she was wearing.
 As we chatted another woman chimed in, and as the three of us chatted in the middle of the shoe area, like we had known each other forever, it dawned us, in our 20s, 30s, 40s, the only criteria would have been: do we love them? do they fit? - SOLD! definitely not, "what others would think".
 She bought the boots! and if our size had been available the other gal and I would have bought them too!